tje3d/websockhop/README.md

 --------

   * Automatic reconnect.
 WebSockHop tries its best to maintain a connection.
 If it fails to connect or gets disconnected, it will retry connecting on an interval, with exponentially increasing delays between attempts.
-  * Periodic pinging.
-WebSockHop can periodically send pings to the server, and fail the connection if a pong is not received after a timeout.
-This helps keep the connection fresh and resilient to network failures.
   * Request/response interactions.
 WebSockHop can optionally associate incoming and outgoing messages, useful when making requests to a server.
   * Browser workarounds.
 This library includes consideration for the various issues Arnout Kazemier discusses in his "WebSuckets" presentation. https://speakerdeck.com/3rdeden/websuckets
   * Ability to substitute the underlying socket object.
 This can be handy if you want to use WebSockHop with SockJS or Engine.IO.
 Note: for Engine.IO you'll need [engine.io-as-websocket](https://github.com/fanout/engine.io-as-websocket).